peterj/velocity-berlin-2019/01_docker/README.md

 docker build -t docker-layers .
 ```

-Notice how the apt-get commands are executed again.
-That is because the way layers are stacked and the new layer is a difference between the previous one - this causes the `apt-get` commands to get re-executed again.
+Notice how the `apk` commands are executed again.
+That is because the way layers are stacked and the new layer is a difference between the previous one - this causes the `apk` commands to get re-executed again.

 1. Let's try to optimize this.
-Move the `apt-get` command right below the `FROM` command:
+Move the `apk` commands right under the `FROM` command:

 ```
-FROM ubuntu:18.04
+FROM alpine:3.10.3
-RUN apt-get update && apt-get install curl -y
+RUN apk update && apk add curl
 WORKDIR /app
 COPY hello.sh /app
 RUN chmod +x hello.sh